adriansalamon/homelab/README.md

 ### OpenTofu

-Some things are managed using OpenTofu, e.g. Cloudflare DNS, Hetzner Cloud, Tailscale, and Consul.
-Some of the inputs are to be generated from the Nix config.
-So to run, use:
+Some things are managed using OpenTofu, e.g. Cloudflare DNS, Hetzner Cloud, and Consul.
+To run, use:

 ```bash
 nix run #tofu <command, e.g. plan|apply>